 Outside the city of Slidell, Louisiana, is the Michoud Assembly Facility located in New Orleans East, where it has operated as NASA since 1961.
-Dr. Wernher von Braun from Huntsville, Alabama, led the effort to make the site part of NASA, as it was a large and remote facility ideal for assembling rocket parts.
+Dr. Wernher von Braun, who was living in Huntsville, Alabama, led the effort to make the site part of NASA, as it was a large and remote facility ideal for assembling rocket parts.
 He was in Huntsville working with a team that was developing ideas for manned space flights at that time, and 834 acres in Louisiana was an ideal location to aid in the endeavor.
 About twenty years prior, the United States government purchased one thousand acres of the property and commissioned Higgins Industries to build a large shipbuilding warehouse, where production was to focus on the Higgins boats as well as gun turrets and armament for landing craft and airplanes.
 The site was essential in serving as a defense arsenal facility in WW2, in which Higgins is most known for his design of the Higgins boats, which infamously stormed Normandy on June 6, 1944, D-Day.
 Furthermore, Strahan’s book, Andrew Jackson Higgins and the Boats that Won World War II, states Higgins proved he could move a shipbuilding industry away from major yards and bring it to New Orleans during wartime which helped to sustain the local economy.
 This blog will discuss the place before the construction of the Higgins warehouse, focusing on the namesake Chevalier Antoine Michoud, using a collection of records sourced from STPL Genealogy databases.

 The land on which the Michoud Assembly Facility now sits was originally part of a larger land grant in the 1700s by Louis XV of France to a New Orleans merchant, Gilbert Antoine de St. Maxent.
-According to James Julian Jr. Coleman’s book, Gilbert Antoine de St. Maxent: The Spanish-Frenchman of New Orleans, Gilbert Antoine de.
+According to James Coleman Jr's book, Gilbert Antoine de St. Maxent: The Spanish-Frenchman of New Orleans, Gilbert Antoine de.
 St. Maxent was a native of France, born in 1727, and became a French merchant and military officer posted in New Orleans in 1747, who was involved in the development of French and Spanish Louisiana.
 Eighty years later, Frenchman Antoine Michoud purchased some of the land in 1827, where he built and operated a sugarcane plantation in which his heirs operated as a refinery into the early twentieth century.
 At the time he purchased the land it had then been in the hands of an engineer/architect named Bartholomey Lafon.

 Chevalier Antoine Michoud